Exclusive partner in mastitis management for vets and dairy advisors

 Mastitis is an inflammation of the udder.
 Most mastitis cases are caused by intramammary infections.
 In rare cases, mastitis might be caused by trauma (e.g. kick of another cow on the udder) or irritation (e.g. contact with a chemical product).

-Mastitis occurs after that the invading germs in the udder are recognised by the resident inflammatory cells (neutrophils, macrophages, natural killer cells) in the milk and the mammary epithelial cells.
+Mastitis occurs after the invading germs in the udder are recognised by the resident inflammatory cells (neutrophils, macrophages, natural killer cells) in the milk and the mammary epithelial cells.
 The receptors on the cell wall of the inflammatory cells (Pathogen Recognition Receptor or PRR) recognise the molecules in the cell wall of the bacteria (Pathogen Associated Molecular Patterns or PAMP).
 After the identification of the invading bacteria, the inflammatory cells in turn produce pro-inflammatory cytokines (IL-8, TNF-alpha), attracting masses of neutrophils from the blood to the milk.
 Together with the other inflammatory cells, these neutrophils will phagocytose (= eat) the bacteria and eliminate them from the udder.
-In our e-learning M&M Boost training "Mastitis, an intriguing disease - science into practice" we go deeper into the pathogenesis of mastitis in dairy cows.
-Click here for more information.

 In case of subclinical mastitis, neither the milk nor the udder show visible abnormalities.
 The cow is not generally ill.
 Cows with subclinical mastitis can best be detected by regularly determining the individual somatic cell count of all cows in the barn.
 Cows with a somatic cell count of more than 200 000 cells/ml are most likely infected in one or more quarters.

-Our virtual assistant Keno-M™ calculates with one mouse click the percentage of subclinical mastitis on a dairy herd and provides support in the interpretation of results.
+Our virtual assistant Keno™-M calculates with one mouse click the percentage of subclinical mastitis in a dairy herd and provides support in the interpretation of results.
+Based on the individual cell count records, various key indicators can be calculated.
+Interpretation of these key figures helps in identifying the farm-specific cause of a high bulk milk somatic cell count.
 Click here for more info.

 No, not all cows with clinical mastitis have fever.
 Based on the clinical symptoms, 3 types of clinical mastitis can be distinguished: mild (Grade A), moderate (Grade B) and severe (Grade C).